 It is however agreed that a Vitiating Act committed by one insured party shall not prejudice the right to indemnity of any other insured party who has an insurable interest and who has not committed a Vitiating Act.

-Copy of Policy.
-At Owner’s request, Contractor shall promptly provide Owner certified copies of each of the insurance policies of Contractor and its Subcontractors, or if the policies have not yet been received by Contractor, then with binders of insurance, duly executed by the insurance agent, broker or underwriter fully describing the insurance coverages effected.

 Subject to Change.
 All insurance requirements for the Agreement are subject to change at the reasonable discretion of Owner upon execution of a Change Order pursuant to the Agreement.

 Limitation of Liability.
 Types and limits of insurance shall not in any way limit any of Contractor’s obligations, responsibilities or liabilities under the Agreement.